WallStreetMojo

 • n is the number of periods

 The formula for compounding quarterly is a subset of compounding formula.
-Here the principal amount, number of periods, rate of interest would be required.
-The only modification is the rate of interest would be raised to n*4, which is static since we are supposed to calculate interest quarterly.
+Here the principal amount, number of periods, and the interest rate would be required.
+The only modification in the compounded quarterly number is the rate of interest would be raised to n*4, which is static since we are supposed to calculate interest quarterly.
 Therefore, it compounds the interest quarterly, and the income grows every quarter, which is what this formula is trying to explain and get those results.

 Examples